xsukari/cv/README.md

 ## Limitations
 - This project uses pnpm.
+You need to have it set up already.

 - If you don't know how to properly edit a JSON file or run the project, this project unfortunately isn't for you.